 Afterword: Geoffrey Bennington

-Geoffrey Bennington is Asa G. Candler Professor of Modern French Thought at Emory University and Professor of Philosophy at the European Graduate School.
+Geoffrey Bennington is Asa G. Candler Professor of Modern French Thought at Emory University.

 Contributions: Patrick Dove